 Writer Leslie Thomas revisits his Malayan war memoirs but this time the result is more akin to “Confessions of a National Serviceman”.

 1950: a group of British soldiers are stationed at Tanglin Barracks in Singapore for their National Service.
-Despondent at the thought of fighting guerrillas in the jungle, Privates Brigg (Robin Askwith) and Jacobs (George Layton) turn their attentions to the local girls.
+Given an extra six months of active service on the eve of their return to Blighty, and despondent at the thought of more fighting with the guerrillas in the jungle, young conscripts Private Brigg (Robin Askwith) and Private Jacobs (George Layton) turn their attentions to the local girls.

 John Le Mesurier